Structured Long-Term Care Liability Framework

 5) Documentation Integrity

-Timeliness, internal consistency, authentication, late entries, templating/copy-forward patterns, and defensible communication trails.
+Timeliness, internal consistency, authentication, late entries, templating or copy-forward patterns, and defensible communication trails.

 6) Staffing & System Oversight